-Read How to use pacman next to learn how to keep your system up to date.
+Read How to use pacman to search for, install, upgrade, and uninstall packages next to learn how to keep your system up to date.

 If you encounter any issues while following this tutorial or need help, please post a new topic in #help, following these pointers.
 Only reply directly to this tutorial with feedback concerning its layout and content, as is the norm for all tutorials.